pingcap/docs/migrate-aurora-to-tidb.md

 After the two steps above, make sure you have the following information ready:

 - The Amazon Aurora binlog name and position at the time of the snapshot creation.
-- The S3 path where the snapshot is stored, and the SecretKey and AccessKey with access to the S3 path.
+- The S3 path where the snapshot is stored, and the secret key and access key with access to the S3 path.

 #### 2.2 Create the TiDB Lightning configuration file for the data file